adieyal/PMIS/README.md

     vagrant package --vagrantfile Vagrantfile.pkg

-leaving you with package.box, which captures the state of the machine for use later:
+This leaves you with package.box, which captures the state of the machine for use later:

-    vagrant box add project project.box
+    vagrant box add project package.box
     vagrant init project
     vagrant up